-WARNING: Teknoflor does not recommend the use of solvent adhesive removers (inorganic or bio-based) or chemically abating an existing floor covering or adhesive.
+WARNING: Shannon Specialty Floors does not recommend the use of solvent adhesive removers (inorganic or bio-based) or chemically abating an existing floor covering or adhesive.
 Adhesive removers can remain in the slab, under walls and within cracks and cause failure of the new floor covering and or adhesive after installation.
-For removal of all flooring and adhesives, follow the resilient flooring removal procedure as detailed in the RFCI's Recommended Workplace Practices for Removal of Resilient Floor Coverings.
+For removal of all flooring and

-D. The subfloor surface shall be smooth and flat to 3/16" in 10 ft.
+- D. The subfloor surface shall be smooth and flat to 3/16" in 10 ft.
 (3.9 mm in 3 m) and 1/32" in 1 ft.
-(1 mm in 300 cm) per ASTM F710.

-E. Where leveling or smoothing is required, apply trowelable or self-leveling Portland cement and or calcium aluminate patching and leveling compound recommended by its manufacturer for intended use conditions.
+(1 mm in 300 cm) per ASTM F710. - E. Where leveling or smoothing is required, apply trowelable or self-leveling Portland cement and or calcium aluminate patching and leveling compound recommended by its manufacturer for intended use conditions.
 Apply compound in accordance with manufacturer's current printed instructions.
 The underlayment shall be mold, mildew and alkali resistant, non-shrinking and water-resistant with a minimum 3,500 psi cured compressive strength.
-Ensure proper mix water ratio, working time and drving time.
+Ensure proper mix water ratio, working time and drying time.